 SECTION 8.
-[Amended at the Special Town Meeting October 14, 1987, approved by the Attorney General November 24, 1987 and posted according to law on February 27, 1988.]
-In compliance with the provisions of law relating thereto, there shall be a Finance Committee consisting of six (6) qualified voters who shall not hold any other Town Office or position, except that one member of the Finance Committee shall be a member of the advisory Capital Improvements Committee, and who shall be appointed by the Selectmen, two (2) each for a term of three (3) years, any vacancy arising may be filled by the Selectmen at any time.
+[Amended at the Special Town Meeting October 14, 1987, approved by the Attorney General November 24, 1987 and posted according to law on February 27, 1988.
+Amended at the Special Town Meeting held on November 4, 2013, approved by the Attorney General on February 27, 2014 and posted according to law on March 12, 2014, which added membership on the Investment Policy Committee.]
+In compliance with the provisions of law relating thereto, there shall be a Finance Committee consisting of six (6) qualified voters who shall not hold any other Town Office or position, except that one member of the Finance Committee shall be a member of the advisory Capital Improvements Committee and a member of the Finance Committee shall be a member of the Investment Policy Committee, and who shall be appointed by the Selectmen, two (2) each for a term of three (3) years, any vacancy arising may be filled by the Selectmen at any time.
 It shall be the duty of the Finance Committee to consider all municipal questions affecting the revenue, indebtedness or expenditures of the funds of the Town, and for this purpose the committee shall have access to all books and records of the Town.